mento-protocol/docs/build-on-mento/integration-overview/integrate-stables.md

-// Get a quote for a swap with the given amount in const quoteAmountOut = await mento.getAmountOut( STABLE_ADDRESSES.cUSD,
+// Get a quote for a swap with the given amount in const quoteAmountOut = await mento.getAmountOut( STABLE_ADDRESSES.USDm,
-  STABLE_ADDRESSES.cEUR,
+  STABLE_ADDRESSES.EURm,
   amountIn,
   tradablePair
 );

-// Increase cUSD allowance of the broker by amount in const allowanceTxObj = await mento.increaseTradingAllowance(
+// Increase USDm allowance of the broker by amount in const allowanceTxObj = await mento.increaseTradingAllowance(
-    cUSDTokenAddr,
+    USDmTokenAddr,
     amountIn,
     tradablePair
   );